mobiletonster/blogposts/code/aspnetcore/dotnet6-who-moved-my-cheese.md

     }
 }
 ```
 The next feature they introduced was something called [Top Level Statements](https://docs.microsoft.com/en-us/dotnet/C#/fundamentals/program-structure/top-level-statements#:~:text=Top-level%20statements%20%28C%23%20Programming%20Guide%29%201%20Only%20one,point%20method.%20...%207%20C%23%20language%20specification.%20).
-They idea is to remove the "cruft" that was present in every console application or ASP.NET Core application.
+The idea is to remove the "cruft" that was present in every console application or ASP.NET Core application.

 With top level statements, we can remove the `static void Main(string[] args)` method and the curly braces along with the namespace and the `class Program` declaration.

 ```C#
 Console.WriteLine("Hello World!");
 ```
-Once you remove all that, you can see the only we have left is our Console.WriteLine() method!
+Once you remove all that, you can see the only code we have left is our Console.WriteLine() method!

 ## Change Console app to a Web app (ASP.NET Core)

-Currently this is just a plain console application but I want to turn it into an ASP.NET Core application.
+Currently this is just a plain console application but I want to convert it to an ASP.NET Core application.
 Before doing that let's take a look under the dependencies and frameworks node in the solution explorer.

 ![dependencies](https://raw.githubusercontent.com/mobiletonster/blogposts/main/code/aspnetcore/images/moved-cheese/1-dependencies.jpg#screenshot)